 Sections 25(2) to (5) of the Act set out the conditions under which an application for a retrieval warrant may be made and what the application must contain.
 There is a requirement under s.
 25(5A) to serve a notice of any application for a retrieval warrant on the Attorney-General.
-Presently, these notices are sent to the Surveillance Devices Commissioner.
+Presently, these notices are sent to the Surveillance Devices Commissioner, the Attorney General's delegate.